Mk3 (GHD3, 3.1B, SS2 etc)

 Mk4 & Mk5 PCBs normally fail with R8 or R11 resistor failures.
 If your irons are dead, then it could well be one of these resistors is open circuit.
 See the R8/R11 page for more information.

-The other resistors on the PCB are very high resistance (>1Meg Ohm) so you may not be able to measure them.
+The other resistors on the PCB are very high resistance (>1Meg Ohm) so you may not be able to measure them in circuit.
 This does not mean they are faulty - the only resistors that ever fail are R8 and R11.

 If your board does not have an R8/R11 resistor problem and you are sure it's the board (i.e. heaters measure correctly, thermal fuse and cable are ok etc) then here are some problems that have been reported: